lukeburns/nospoon/ARCHITECTURE.md

 - **Keepalives**: length=0 frames are silently ignored
 - **Overflow protection**: if the internal buffer exceeds 256KB, it's reset
 - **Invalid lengths**: frames claiming >65535 bytes are dropped

+**Multiplexing (hub only):** Frames whose payload is **not** a normal IPv4/IPv6 packet may carry side channels.
+The hub directory uses a payload that begins with bytes **`0x00 0x01`** (invalid as IPv4/IPv6 first byte), followed by UTF-8 JSON listing peer public keys (`hub-directory.js`).
+The server never decodes these as tunnel traffic; clients consume them to register spoke aliases.

 ```
 startKeepalive(connection)